nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-27-vulnnet_node.md

 Nice, it seems that we can run `npm` as the another user **serv-manage**.
 We also don't need to know our password to do so.

-If we look at GTFOBins (https://gtfobins.github.io/gtfobins/npm/), we find the following exploit:
+If we look at [GTFOBins](https://gtfobins.github.io/gtfobins/npm/), we find the following exploit:

 ![screenshot16](../assets/images/vulnnet_node/screenshot16.png)